yoavjs/TestProject/README.md

 # TEST PROJECT

-This is just a random project for testing capabilities of Atom + Github.
+This is just a random project for testing capabilities of Atom + GitHub.
 Don't mind us.

 (: